open-webui/docs/docs/research.md

 # 🧑‍🔬 Research Tools

-## Interested in Research Collaboration?
+## Interested in Using Open WebUI for Research?

-🔍 **Do you want to collaborate?** We're eager to explore partnership opportunities!
-In addition to our ongoing efforts in maintaining our Open WebUI repository, we are enthusiastic about building a custom pipeline with a tailored UI specifically designed to meet your research requirements.
+🔍 **Are you interested in leveraging Open WebUI for your research?** We're excited about the prospect of collaborating with you!
+Alongside our continuous work on maintaining the Open WebUI repository, we're keen on developing a customized pipeline featuring a tailored UI crafted specifically to fulfill your research needs.

 🧪 **Research-Centric Features:**